valdirjr22/boletim-senac/README.md

          tableBody.innerHTML = ''; // Clear the table body
          const noUsersMessage = document.getElementById('noUsersMessage');

-         // Filter out the main admin from the list const displayUsers = usersToRender.filter(user => user.username !== 'administrador'); // Updated admin username check
+         // Filter out the main admin from the list for display in this table
+         // Keep 'aluno' users if they are part of the 'users' array and we want to list them here const displayUsers = usersToRender.filter(user => user.username !== 'administrador'); // Updated admin username check

          if (!displayUsers || displayUsers.length === 0) {